 To avoid the influence of demand characteristics and social desirability, make sure to reveal as little about the purpose of the survey as possible.
 Keep questions vague and provide only the most necessary details.

 Pro Tip: Consider using third-party surveying tools so that there is more of a distance between the researchers and the customers taking the survey.

 A commonly overlooked form of response bias comes from surveys without a coherent structure, where surveys end up being a loose collection of "nice to knows".
 The manner in which a survey is structured (order of questions) can have a massive impact on the results gathers and the insights that follow.
 Therefore, one should always keep in mind whether the order of the questions make sense and to also give the respondent a good survey experience, which ensures the highest quality responses.

 Take a look at the infographic below for a summary of these tips and definitions:

-Collecting and analyzing survey data is an excellent start to understanding customer experience, and counteracting response bias allows you to make informed decisions about your business using accurate data.
+Collecting and analyzing survey data is an excellent start to improving customer retention and brand loyalty, and counteracting response bias allows you to make informed decisions about your business using accurate data.
 Combining survey data with unstructured customer feedback free of bias is truly the way to achieve best in class analysis.
-Contact Chattermill for a free product demo and see how we can help you understand and address your customers’ unique challenges.
+Contact Chattermill for a free trial see how we can help you understand and address your customers’ unique challenges.